 If you have already decided to seek a divorce, you will naturally want to get through the divorce process as quickly and as cheaply as possible while maintaining the best standard of living that you can and keeping as much of your property as you can.
-If children are involved, you will want to make sure that your children will be financially and emotionally taken care of, during the divorce process and after the divorce becomes final.
+If children are involved, you will want to make sure that your children will be financially and emotionally taken care of during the divorce process and after the divorce becomes final.
 You will want to make sure that you will get to maintain a good relationship with your children after the divorce and be able to exert a positive influence on them while they grow into young adults.

 The Texas Family Code contains all the laws that deal with divorce in Texas.
 I have over 37 years experience practicing law and I am ready to help you with your divorce, whether it is contested or uncontested.
 An uncontested divorce is the cheapest way to obtain a divorce since it means your attorney will not have to spend time negotiating the terms of the divorce with the other spouse or his/her attorney.